actions-marketplace-validations/talhacalik_led-scroll-action/README.md

 Every character sits on a 7-row grid (row 0 and row 6 always empty), matching the row count of a real GitHub contribution graph.
-Letters are variable width — narrow ones like `I` stay slim, wide ones like `M`/`W` get extra columns — and a wide gap is inserted where the text loops back to the start.
+Letters are variable width — narrow ones like `I` stay slim, wide ones like `M`/`W` get extra columns — and where the text loops back to the start, a wide stretch of unlit (off) cells is inserted, not blank space, so the grid stays continuous.

 ## Usage